 2. Professional misconduct

-For more serious cases, we have the power to prosecute the solicitor before the Scottish Solicitors’ Discipline Tribunal.
+For more serious cases and if there is sufficient evidence, we have the power to prosecute the solicitor before the Scottish Solicitors’ Discipline Tribunal.
 This is an independent tribunal.

 The tribunal can decide to: